-Blue paint is a perennial pick for the bedroom, but it can be a tough one to get exactly right, according to designer Shazalynn Cavin-Winfrey.
+Blue paint is a perennial pick for a bedroom, but it can be a tough one to get exactly right, according to designer Shazalynn Cavin-Winfrey.
 “The darker the shade, the more your light will be absorbed into the walls, whereas a lighter version will have an ethereal, reflective quality,” she says.
 Go too deep and your space risks “looking like a blueberry exploded,” as she puts it.
-Instead, she likes Benjamin Moore’s Polar Ice because it pairs well with other hues—but in a supporting role.
-“People often think that if the fabrics and furnishings are strong, then the paint should be too, but that’s just not the case,” explains Cavin-Winfrey.
+Instead she likes Benjamin Moore’s Polar Ice because it pairs well with other hues—but in a supporting role.
+“People often think that if the fabrics and furnishings are strong, then the paint should be, too, but that’s just not the case,” explains Cavin-Winfrey.
 “Rooms are about the sum of their parts.”

 Skip Blush, Try Greige

 When Portola Paints founder Jamie Davis’s daughter was born, he painted her nursery a weathered pink.
 What he didn’t take into account: The room’s north-facing light brought out unexpected purple undertones in the soft peachy blush.
 “I was shocked at how it looked on the walls compared to how it looked at my shop,” says Davis.
 To remedy, he turned to Eastwood by Portola Paints in a limewash, which balances hints of brown, gold, cream, and gray with none of the unwanted violet.
 Color temperature and light sources can make a huge difference in how a hue is perceived, he says.

 Skip Crimson, Try Cream